 - Responding to change over following a plan

-Let’s tweak them a little where needed for our purposes.
+Let’s tweak them a little where needed for our purposes in learning solutions.

 Individuals and interactions over processes and tools

 Obviously, the answers will be different for each organization.
 This is why workplaces should not accept global recommendations from the “outside”, not even if they are supposedly for your industry or niche.
 You need to do the leg work here.
-It can be difficult and time-consuming, but if properly done, this groundwork will significantly level up your workplace continuous learning program.
+It can be difficult and time-consuming, but if properly done, this groundwork will significantly level up your workplace continuous learning program or elearning course.

 Up and running courses over bureaucratic status reports